Merkaz

 Attendance Policies

-• Regular and punctual attendance is essential for a successful experience at Merkaz.
-A student must accrue 16 credits over the course 2024-2025 year to receive credit.
-If a student is unable to attain those credits do to unforeseen circumstances, students will be offered an Independent Study make-up assignment.
-If a student is unable to complete the assignment, they will not receive credit for that school year.
+Regular and punctual attendance is essential for a successful experience at Merkaz.
+A student must accrue 4 credits over the course of the school year.

-• Lateness disturbs your fellow students and faculty and should be avoided at all cost.
+Tardiness disturbs your fellow students and faculty and should be avoided at all costs.
 That being said, we understand that sometimes it is unavoidable.
 Whenever possible, please email [email protected] if you know you will be arriving late.
 Any students arriving more than 15 minutes late to a class or program may be required to attend a make-up program.

-• Habitual lateness will be addressed at the discretion Head of School.
+Habitual tardiness will be addressed at the discretion Head of School.

 Early Dismissal

-• Students leaving early must have permission from a parent or guardian.
-If a student must leave early, parents must email [email protected] with the time of dismissal and the name of the person picking them up, if applicable.
+Students leaving early must have written permission from a parent or guardian.
+If a student must leave early, parents must email [email protected] or write a note with the time of dismissal and the name of the person picking them up, if applicable.
 Students will not be dismissed unless we receive explicit permission from a guardian.

 Student Conduct & Expectations